 Depending on the electrical appliances you want to use from your camper conversion electrics you may opt to not install an inverter and 230V sockets.

-Our Campervan Wiring Diagram
+Campervan Electrics Diagram

 Don’t worry if you don’t totally understand all the individual elements just yet.
 We’ll go into each in more detail in the coming sections.
 Including how to correctly size batteries, solar panels, cable thickness and fuses.

 This is just to give you an idea of the flow of our campervan electrics.

 Please note that for many of these campervan electrical system parts we recommend purchasing from a specialist supplier rather than Amazon to ensure quality and safety.

 12 Volt Planet and Simply Split Charge have great online shops.
 And we can personally vouch for them being super helpful when contacted over the phone or email if you need further clarification on the right parts for your DIY camper electrical system.

 We sent 12 Volt Planet our wiring diagram and they were kind enough to give it the once over before we set about ordering all the parts.
 The ‘Knowledge Centre‘ on their website was crucial to the designing of our camper electrical system and they also have a YouTube Channel with lots of super handy information.